-There is a fear among safety managers that employee recognition programs create or encourage injury hiding.
+There is a fear among safety managers that safety incentive programs create or encourage injury hiding.
 While it's true that a poorly designed program can lead to injury hiding, this is not a universal truth.
+Is it true that a poorly designed space shuttle o-ring can destroy human life?
+Yes.
+Are all o-rings inherently evil and wicked?
+Obviously not.

-As we explore the concepts and strategies behind safety recognition programs, it will become evident that a properly developed safety recognition program can have lasting behavioral change benefits without negative results, like injury hiding or nepotism.
+As we explore the concepts and strategies behind safety recognition programs, it will become evident that a properly developed safety recognition program can have lasting behavior change benefits without negative results like injury hiding or nepotism.

-Do Rewards Really Work?
+Do Safety Rewards Really Work?